The sound recorder allows you to record your speaker's output, and thus sources like YouTube or similar.

 This option is highly recommended, because the sound output on your speakers or headphones is amplified.
 The digital audio representation in the audio processing can be much lower than the perceived output.
 Recordings can be very quiet if this option is disabled.

 The default value is 89 dB.
-This value equals -23LU, which is the demanded standard by the EBU 128 audio normalization recommendation.
+This value equals -23 LU, which is the suggested standard by the EBU 128 audio normalization recommendation.
 Higher values than 99 dB are not recommended, because they're very close to the limit and will lead to clipping and noticeable distortion.

 When enabled, beginning and ending silence is removed from new recordings.

+You can define special hotkeys to start and stop recording.
 This is helpful if you want to record a sound while running exclusive fullscreen games or applications.

 Learn more: Special Hotkeys